-Description The Company's bank loan portfolio totaled \$16.7 billion as of December 31, 2021 and the associated allowance for credit losses (ACL) was \$118.5 of the Matter million, which includes the allowance for loan losses of \$99.3 million and the reserve for unfunded commitments of \$19.2 million.
-The bank loan portfolio and associated ACL is comprised of commercial loans (as defined as commercial and industrial, commercial real estate, and construction and land) and consumer loans (as defined as residential real estate, securities-based loans, home equity lines of credit and other).
-As discussed above and in Notes 2 and 8 to the consolidated financial statements, the ACL is calculated using: quantitative models that rely on a variety of factors such as historical loss experience derived from proxy data, the current credit quality of the portfolio and incorporating forward-looking information through the use of macroeconomic scenarios applied over the forecasted life of the asset and qualitative reserves for factors that are not adequately reflected in the quantitative models.
+Description The Company's loans held for investment portfolio totaled \$20.6 billion as of December 31, 2022 and the associated allowance for credit losses (ACL) of the Matter was \$147.8 million, which includes the allowance for loan losses of \$111.6 million and the reserve for unfunded lending commitments of \$36.2 million.
+The loans held for investment portfolio and associated ACL is comprised of commercial loans (as defined as commercial and industrial, commercial real estate, fund banking, and construction and land) and consumer loans (as defined as residential real estate, securities-based loans, home equity lines of credit and other).
+As discussed above and in Notes 2 and 8 to the consolidated financial statements, the ACL is calculated using: quantitative methods that rely on a variety of factors such as historical loss experience derived from proxy data, the current credit quality of the portfolio and incorporating forward-looking information through the use of macroeconomic scenarios applied over the forecasted life of the asset and qualitative reserves for factors that are not adequately reflected in the quantitative models.
 Management considers various factors, as well as uncertainty inherent in the quantitative models, when assessing its qualitative reserves, including, but not limited to: model imprecision, imprecision in the macroeconomic scenario forecasts, or changes in the economic environment affecting specific portfolio segments that deviate from the macroeconomic forecasts.